Why the Kims feel comfortable in Singapore

 As Ankit Panda of The Diplomat points out, one reason why Singapore would be acceptable to Kim Jong-un is because it is a "non-party, non signatory state to the Rome Statute of the International Criminal Court", so in theory there's no danger of the North Korean leader being drawn into human rights abuse cases while he's here.

-Singapore is also unlikely to be the scene of protests against Kim or Trump - it is after all, a one-party state, a country where public assemblies without a police permit are banned.
+Singapore is also unlikely to be the scene of protests against Kim or Trump - it is after all, a country where public assemblies without a police permit are banned.

 There's also a historical precedent: in 2015 Singapore played host to another high profile but potentially controversial meeting - between China's and Taiwan's leaders.